 TV programmes like Grand Designs have seen people around the country taking on the challenge of building their dream homes.
 As a result, more and more people are custom designing their houses, and there’s no reason why you couldn’t do the same.
-If it sounds like something you fancy getting your teeth stuck into, here are a few things you need to consider, whether this is your first time building – young dot-commers addressing their quarter life crisis, for example – or even if you’ve gone through the process before.
+If it sounds like something you fancy getting your teeth into, here are a few things you need to consider, whether this is your first time building – young dot-commers addressing their quarter life crisis, for example – or even if you’ve gone through the process before.

 Learn from Other People’s Mistakes